akhanalcs/nodejs-in-azure/README.md

 }
 ```

-## Environment Selection in CI/CD
+### Environment Selection in CI/CD - AI generated
-Your approach with approvals between environments is correct.
 In Azure DevOps:
 1. The pipeline builds once, creating an artifact containing your function code
 2. Environment variables in each stage inject appropriate settings
 3. Approvals are configured in the Azure DevOps environment settings